-June 6 2019 marks the 75th anniversary of D-Day.
+Thursday June 6 2019 marks the 75th anniversary of D-Day.

-I want to pay tribute to their sacrifice and courage.
-To mark this important anniversary, I will be working on a series of portraits of D-Day veterans.
+I want to pay tribute to their sacrifice and courage, so to mark this important anniversary, I will be working on a series of portraits of D-Day veterans through the year.